aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/mxnet-neuron/troubleshooting-guide.rst

 -----------------------------------------------------

 If you see “mxnet.base.MXNetError: array::at” when running MMS please check that NDArray/Gluon API is not used as they are not supported in MXNet-Neuron.
+If you would like to use NDArray or Gluon API, please upgrade to MXNet 1.8.

 .. code:: bash